 For example, if you are using FastAPI, or any model server that has a configurable number of workers or threads, there are many cases where having more than one worker can increase resource utilization, which improves the ability for the service to automatically scale the number of replicas.

 We generally recommend starting with one worker or thread per core.
-If you notice that CPU utilization is low, especially under high load, or your model is not scaling up because CPU utilization is low, then increase the number of workers.
-On the other hand, if you notice that utilization is too high and your latencies increase more than expected under load, then try using fewer workers.
+If you notice that CPU utilization is low, especially under high load, or your model isn't scaling up because CPU utilization is low, then increase the number of workers.
+On the other hand, if you notice that utilization is too high and your latencies increase more than expected under load, try using fewer workers.
 If you are already using only a single worker, try using a smaller machine type.

 Scaling behavior and lag